kandashi/Dynamic-Effects-SRD/README.md

 **V0.2.1-6** Various fixes and updates
 **V3.0.0** Added support for Magic Items
 **V3.0.2**
-- Fixed Staff of Power, Broom of Flying, Boots of Speed, Boots of Striding and Springing, Potion of Flying, Boots of Levitation moved to Magic Items, added Wings of Flying, fixed old Winged Boots, Fixed Aid and Haste
+- Fixed Staff of Power, Broom of Flying, Boots of Speed, Boots of Striding and Springing, Potion of Flying, Boots of Levitation moved to Magic Items, added Wings of Flying, fixed old Winged Boots, Fixed Aid and Haste, reworked Longstrider, Slow,Spiderclimb and fly to not reqiuire macros.

 IF you want to support me my patreon is here https://www.patreon.com/Kandashi